lamh85/CodeCore-Assignments-Blog-Project/Readme.markdown

 Bonus: Enable comment editing / Updating with AJAX

-# My own additions (not required by the assignment)
+# My own additions after graduation (not required by the assignment)

-* Testing with Rspec and FactoryGirl - currently under construction
+* Testing with Rspec and FactoryGirl
+* Rendering a JSON file that lists blog posts